This was not the original plan

 If you follow my blog you know I only reserve mentions of accommodations to special places and this was one of them.
-I had been eyeing this Agriturismo for some time and we decided our trip dates according to the availability of this place.
+I had been Agriturismo Baite di Pra for some time and we decided our trip dates according to the availability of this place.
 Was it worth it?
 Hell yes!
 Here is why in a nutshell:

 - Away from everything and everyone (no mobile phone network!), yet conveniently located close to Val Rendena home to several attractions and activities.

 - Located in a beautiful valley overlooking the snow capped peaks of the Adamello Park.

 - If you are travelling with kids (like us); they will surely enjoy running on the grass and playing in their outdoor area.

 - Your neighbours will be horses, cows, sheep and deer.